William B. Trattler, MD and Marcony R. Santhiago, MD

 Program Planning Group

-The mission of the 2017 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract, and corneal surgeons with a multidisciplinary discussion of the current and evolving techniques and technology in cornea- and lens-based refractive surgery.
-The sessions will highlight lens and corneal refractive surgery, and experts will debate on both sides of controversial subjects.
-A session with videos of challenging cases provides an overview of the most advanced surgical procedures and techniques for handling challenging cases.
+The mission of the 2018 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract, and corneal surgeons with a multidisciplinary discussion of the current and evolving techniques and technology in cornea- and lens-based refractive surgery.
+The sessions will highlight lens and corneal refractive surgery and experts will debate on both sides of controversial subjects.
+A session with videos of challenging cases will provide an overview of the most advanced surgical procedures and techniques for handling challenging cases.
 A special session will be held by the European Society of Cataract and Refractive Surgeons (ESCRS), with the latest refractive surgery updates from the other side of the Atlantic Ocean.
 Look for the popular Journal of Refractive Surgery session, featuring the Troutman Award Lecture and the Hot, Hotter, and Hottest free paper refractive surgery presentations.
 Also look for a spectacular video-based session on lens and cornea refractive surgery complications and their management.

 The intended audience for this program is comprehensive ophthalmologists; refractive, cataract, and corneal surgeons; and allied health personnel who are performing or assisting in refractive surgery.

 The goal of this program is to provide a comprehensive review of the concepts fundamental to cornea- and lens-based refractive surgery and to update attendees on evolving techniques and technologies.

 Upon completion of this activity, participants should be able to:

 - Evaluate the latest techniques and technologies in refractive surgery, specifically the latest and emerging techniques and technologies in cornea biomechanics, cornea imaging, IOL calculations and ectasia detection.